 My friend, Rebekah, had purchased her and her mom, Joni’s, tickets together, but only Rebekah received a seat assignment.
 Likewise, I also had the mysterious “see gate agent” listed on my ticket instead of a seat number.
 We arrived at the airport well in advance because I didn’t want a repeat of my harrowing experience running to make a 5:45 am flight to San Diego a few weeks prior.

 After going through security, Joni and I went to the gate to ask about getting seat assignments.
-The agent (who perhaps was very new to the gig) said that he would have to wait until everyone checked in.
+The agent (who perhaps was very new to the gig) said that all seats were taken and he would have to wait until everyone checked in.
 He did let us know that the flight was oversold by two people.
 I told him that Rebekah and I were interested in what they would offer for us to give up our seats.
 Since this was well before the flight, they said they would offer $400 in flight vouchers.

 We had quite a bit of time before our flight, so I began researching compensation for being bumped off a flight.
 I found quite a bit of good information on oversold flights in the US.
 First of all, there is a difference between voluntary bumping and involuntary bumping.
 If you get bumped involuntarily you must (provided you meet a few basic requirements – see photo) be compensated four times the price of the one way ticket up to $1350.
 Also, while you usually get a flight voucher if you voluntarily give up your seat, you receive an actual check if you are involuntarily bumped.
 In both cases, you may be entitled to vouchers for hotel, meals, and transportation.
 It depends on the length of time until your new flight and your negotiation skills.